gilde-der-nacht/website/src/websites/gildedernacht.ch/content/en.md

 ## Contact

-As only some parts of our website have been translated, there is a good change you'll have some questions.
+As only some parts of our website have been translated, there is a good chance you'll have some questions.
 Don't hesitate to contact us:

 {% ContactForm uid="02522b6176808d38d02d70bd158b212e6772e3f542ab7ab19523cb5ab235d21a", language="en" %}